JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ### **Clustering Evaluation**

+- **Dunn Index**

-- Dunn Index (identifies clusters that have low variance and are compact.
-The mean values of the different clusters also need to be far apart).
+  - Identifies clusters that have low variance and are compact.
+The mean values of the different clusters also need to be far apart.

+  -

 -